Skip to content

 source

-This reads a LaMEM logfile (provided it was run with "-log_view") and collects key results from it; mostly for scalability tests on HPC machines.
-It returns a markdown summary
+Reads a LaMEM logfile (provided it was run with "-log_view") and collects key results from it; mostly for scalability tests on HPC machines.
+It prints a markdown summary table with grid sizes, core counts, multigrid levels, solver iterations, and timing information.

 source